 - Are we all going to be held to the same standards?
 Will we all have the same rules?

 - My mother better not get too involved in their lives and they better not get too close to my mom.
 Mom will always love me more, right?

 - They better listen to my mom and do as she says.
 They better respect her.

 - Do they see me as a brother?
 What kind of big brother/role model do I want to be?
 Will we have similar interests?
 Will we get along?

 - Can we come to each other with our problems?
-Will we be able to rely on each other for support when needed like biological siblings do?
+Will we be able to rely on each other for support when needed as biological siblings do?

 - If our parents split up will we keep in touch?
 Do they want that?
 Is that acceptable?

-- I have to protect them like an older brother should
+- I have to protect them as an older brother should

 - So now I have more kids I have to remember?
 Do I buy presents for them?

 - Am I going to be expected to have them over for sleepovers like I do my own grandchildren?